Larry Fink’s Political Views: Is the BlackRock CEO a Democrat?

 BlackRock, which is led by Larry Fink, is the world's largest asset manager.
 What are Fink's political views?
 Is he a Republican or a Democrat?

 BlackRock is led by Larry Fink, who’s the company’s chairman and CEO.
 It's the world’s biggest asset manager.
 BlackRock is the largest stockholder in several U.S. companies due to its massive ETF portfolio.
-Fink writes an annual letter to the CEOs of investee companies.
-He emphasized green energy in this year’s letter.
-What are his political views?
-Is Fink a Republican or a Democrat?
+Each year, Fink writes an annual letter to the CEOs of investee companies.
+In 2022, Fink emphasized green energy, and in 2023, he placed climate change as a main focus point.

 Larry Fink emphasized green energy in his annual letter in 2022.

 In his 2022 annual letter, Fink said, “Stakeholder capitalism is not about politics.
 It is not a social or ideological agenda.
 It is not 'woke.'”
-Citing increased employee turnover over the last year, Fink called on CEOs to treat their employees well.
+Citing increased employee turnover over in 2021, Fink called on CEOs to treat their employees well.

 Larry Fink has been supportive of the Democratic party.